humahmed1/generative-qa-chatbot/README.md

 # Chatbot with Table Question Answering

-This project implements a chatbot with table question answering capabilities using OpenAI's GPT-3.5 Turbo model and Langchain library.
+This project implements a generative AI chatbot with table question answering capabilities using OpenAI's GPT-3.5 Turbo model and Langchain library.
 The chatbot allows users to ask questions related to a table of data and provides answers based on the information in the table.

 ## Prerequisites